 This page is dedicated to more in-depth strategies that can help you win the game.
-This page is still being written as the game is heavily changed from patch to patch during the alpha stage.
+This page is still being written as the game is heavily changed from patch to patch.

 You can find below class-specific guides, or you can visit the Turn Processing Breakdown Page.
 Additional tips are below the class-specific guide.

 NETSEC players are initially loyal to their faction and all work together towards a common goal – however, most classes can be converted to the AGENT faction.

 Most neutral classes do not care about the outcome of the operation as they have their own objective – thus, they could side one way or another depending on how far they are in achieving their goal.